-Speech by DPM and Minister For Finance Heng Swee Keat at the FutureChina Global Forum 2019 on 7 June 2019 at Sands Expo And Convention Centre.
+Speech by Deputy Prime Minister and Minister for Finance Heng Swee Keat at the FutureChina Global Forum 2019 on 7 June 2019 at Sands Expo And Convention Centre.

 Mr Lee Yi Shyan, Chairman of Business China,